someengineering/resoto.com/src/pages/about.md

 Say the valves of a fertilizer plant have embedded sensors.
 The sensors only have an analog serial interface and are not connected to the Internet.
 If the plant operator retrofits each valve with a [Raspberry Pi](https://raspberrypi.org), then Resoto collects data from both the Pis and the sensors, and integrates them into the overall company infrastructure graph.
 The plant operator builds the Resoto plug-in for the valves and defines the valve-specific primitives / attributes (e.g. `pressure`, `throughput`, `temperature`) to collect, in addition to any applicable common attributes (e.g. `atime`, `ctime`).
 Resoto provides an [MQTT](https://mqtt.org) bridge that integrates with existing IoT infrastructure and allows attribute updates via an industry standard protocol.

-Because of this abstraction via the primitives and our declarative query language—the Pis and valves are each just one more infrastructure component that users can discover, query and build workflows for.
+Because of this abstraction via the primitives and our declarative search syntax—the Pis and valves are each just one more infrastructure component that users can discover, query and build workflows for.
 As the valves get replaced over time, their spec and even their brand may change.
 All the plant operator needs to do is write a new plug-in for a new spec or brand, and collect the same primitives.
 That means existing queries, workflows and automation for the entire plant will keep working.

 We also collect metadata from popular SaaS and software tools, e.g. for identity ([Okta](https://okta.com), [OneLogin](https://onelogin.com)), source code management ([GitLab](https://gitlab.com), [GitHub](https://github.com)) or enterprise resource planning ([NetSuite](https://netsuite.com), [SAP](https://www.sap.com/products/enterprise-management-erp.html)).
 These tools are now sources, not just destinations or integrations where we export to.